jernesten/ogui-installer/README.md

 # ogui-installer

-ogui installer for debian & ubuntu systems
+OGUI installer for debian & ubuntu systems
+OGUI is a GUI App for google-drive-ocamlfuse writen in python.
+More information in [OGUI's Readme](https://github.com/jernesten/ogui)

 ---